ibm-cloud-docs/virtual-servers/vsi_image_templates_intro.md

 {:shortdesc}

 Image templates provide an imaging option for all {{site.data.keyword.BluVirtServers_short}}, regardless of operating system.
 Image templates allow you to capture an image of an existing virtual server and create a new one based on the captured image.
 Image templates are not compatible with bare metal servers.

+Image templates are not intended for backing up your data.
+{:note}

 ## How image templates work
 {: #how-image-templates-work}